suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 #### From note to notebook

-#### From cell to class
+#### From window to class
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc2OTYyOTE3MSw1ODEyMDY3MTksLTk3MD
+eyJoaXN0b3J5IjpbLTIwMjc4Njg3OTksNTgxMjA2NzE5LC05Nz
-c0Mzg4OCwxNTExNTM2Njc2XX0=
+A3NDM4ODgsMTUxMTUzNjY3Nl19
 -->